elaineku-77/elaineku-77/README.md

 _____________________________________________________________________________________________________________________________

-📸 My Photo:
+📸 My Photo & My Lovely Rabbit 🐰 :<br>
-I’m a small eater but a big traveler — I may not eat much, but I love exploring new places and cultures!
+I’m a small eater but a big traveler — I may not eat much, but I love exploring new places and cultures!<br>

-🐰 My Lovely Rabbit:
 My adorable rabbit keeps me company while I study and code, reminding me to stay patient and enjoy the little moments in life!

 ![My Image](https://github.com/elaineku-77/elaineku-77/blob/c807238b4ca0a1dfdeca1994aed3ac2265a736b0/MyPic.jpg)